Benchmarking Positional Encodings for GNNs and Graph Transformers: Performance Comparison

-We extend our evaluation to the LRGB datasets and use hyperparameter configurations based on those by~\citet{tonshoff2023did}, with results presented in Table~\ref{tab:sota_2}.
+\paragraph{Long-Range Graph Benchmark.} We extend our evaluation to the LRGB datasets and use hyperparameter configurations based on those of~\citet{tonshoff2023did}, with results presented in Table~\ref{tab:sota_2}.
 In these datasets, Laplacian-based encodings generally outperform others (except for the Peptides variations), likely due to their ability to capture more global structure in the slightly larger graphs.
 This might also be reflected in the fact that transformer-based architectures or models that facilitate global information exchange consistently perform better.
-Our findings largely align with previous rankings, except for PCQM-Contact, where we achieve a new state-of-the-art with Exphormer, which underscores the importance of thorough benchmarking of existing models.
+Our findings largely align with previous rankings, except for PCQM-Contact, where Exphormer achieves the best performance among the methods evaluated in our benchmark, which underscores the importance of thorough benchmarking of existing models.

 Figure~\ref{fig:boxplot_lrgb} further analyzes the performance of the employed PEs.
-It is noteworthy that RRWP could not be utilized for larger datasets due to its significant memory footprint and computational complexity, similar to models employing full attention mechanisms.
+It should be noted that RRWP could not be utilized for larger datasets due to its significant memory footprint and computational complexity, similar to models employing full attention mechanisms.
 The results align with our previous analysis and show that on datasets like Peptides-func, the PE has a consistent impact on the performance, even when the values are aggregated over different architectures.
-This impact can also be of a negative nature when compared to the baseline that does not use any PE.
-On other datasets (for example PascalVOC-SP), the PE seems to play a lesser role and good results can be achieved without any PE.
-The complete results are reported in Appendix~\ref{sec:complete_results}.
+This impact can also be negative compared to the baseline that does not use any PE.
+On other datasets (for example, PascalVOC-SP), the PE seems to play a lesser role, and good results can be achieved without any PE.